benmalem/cocktails/README.md

   - Specify which ingredients are missing
   - Some flexibility with searching names/ingredients i.e. to prevent errors due to spelling or capitalisation etc.
   - Making the tables pretty, possibly through including pictures of each cocktail in the data

+Some limitations
+  - Only handles cocktails with 5 ingredients or less